 Planting in Winter

-Although you might not consider winter a great time to plant your palm tree when dealing with cold-hardy varieties it’s still a suitable time as the trees tolerate the area’s average winter temperatures including the lows.
-There are actually many palm trees that will survive Atlanta winters.
-Rainy conditions also increase during this time of the year meaning you’ll have to water less frequently.
+Although you might not consider winter a great time to plant your palm tree when dealing with cold-hardy varieties it’s still a suitable time as the trees tolerate the area’s average winter temperatures including the lows, given they do not drop below the plants minimum cold-hardy levels.
+Rainy conditions also increase during this time of the year meaning you’ll have to water less frequently..

 A bonus for planting your cold-hardy palm during the winter months is you actually “beat the rush.”
 Fewer people are searching for palms at this time of year so you’ll get the best pick of the litter.
 You’ll already have your palms planted in place by the time the growing season of spring arrives.